phaserjs/discord-template/README.md

 Now, you can run your Phaser app locally by just creating Activity in Discord!
 You will see the game will pop up there!

+## Test With Other People
+You need to add your friends on **Developer Portal -> Applications -> Your App -> App Testers -> Invite**.
+Once they accept invite, they can join to your Activity.

 ## Template Project Structure